unioncollege-webtech/zookeep/README.md

 **<span style="background-color:#ffa">
 Hey, congratulations for taking the  initiative to seek and find this assignment!
-The instructions are still being finalized, so just hold tight and you'll receive an email when it is available.
+The instructions are still being finalized, so just hold tight and you’ll receive an email when it is available.
 </span>**

 Summary